Ackee-Blockchain/trident/documentation/docs/fuzzing/writing-fuzz-test/instruction-accounts.md

-# Specify instruction accounts
+# Instruction accounts

-{{ config.site_name }} fuzzer generates random indexes of accounts to use in each instruction.
-Each created account is saved in the global `FuzzAccounts` structure which helps you to reuse already existing accounts across all instructions.
+{{ config.site_name }} generates random indexes of accounts to use in each instruction.
+Each created account is saved in the global FuzzAccounts structure which helps you to reuse already existing accounts across all instructions.

+!!! important

     You are required to define, how these accounts should be created and which accounts should be passed to an instruction.
 It is done using the `IxOps` trait and its method `get_accounts`.

-- Go to the `trident-tests/fuzz_tests/<FUZZ_TEST_NAME>/fuzz_instructions.rs` file and complete the pre-generated `get_accounts` methods for each instruction such as:
+    - Go to the `trident-tests/fuzz_tests/<FUZZ_TEST_NAME>/fuzz_instructions.rs` file and complete the pre-generated `get_accounts` methods for each instruction.

 ```rust
 fn get_accounts(